Skip to main content

 Main Dining Room

 The redesigned, elegant three-story Main Dining Room is a staple.
-Each night, a new menu will be featured that will take guests on a culinary journey around the world over the course of their cruise.
+Each night, a new menu will take guests on a culinary journey around the world over the course of their cruise.

 Coastal Kitchen

-Coastal Kitchen is available only to suite guests, with Sea class passengers only being able to dine here for dinner based on availability.
-The two-story venue will look directly into the AquaDome, offering for a unique dining experience that is unlike any other on the ship.
+Coastal Kitchen is available only to suite guests, with Sea Class passengers only being able to dine here for dinner based on availability.
+The two-story venue looks directly into the AquaDome, offering a unique dining experience that is unlike any other on the ship.

 The Grove